kyma-project/istio/docs/user/01-10-resource-configuration.md

 ### CNI autoscaling

 The CNI component is provided as a DaemonSet, meaning that one replica is present on every node of the target cluster.

-### Reconcile interval

-By default, Istio module is reconciled every 10 hours or when custom resource is changed.
-You can set this interval by changing manager params, for example: `--reconciliation-interval=120s`.